 Amixr is a developer-focused smart alerting tool to start small and grow great.
 It has evolved API, native Infrastructure as Code support and deep Slack support.
 It is free for up to 4 users and handles all aspects of SDLC well.
 Due to integrations with Terraform and other DevOps tools, Amixr can oversee all stages of infrastructure management and software deployment.

 Your company should choose PagerDuty in case you don’t have an active IT team onboard.
-If the team is using Slack (MS teams will be available soon), is developing some IT product, monitors it with Grafana, Prometheus, Sentry, DataDog, CloudWatch or similar monitoring tool — you should definitely check Amixr!
+If the team is using Slack (MS teams will be available soon), is developing some IT product, and monitors it with Grafana, Prometheus, Sentry, DataDog, CloudWatch or similar monitoring tools — you should definitely check Amixr!

 Using MS Teams?
 Read our post on '15 Essential DevOps Apps for Microsoft Teams'

-Besides, email, SMS and push notifications with on-call scheduling ensure your team will never miss an important signal — and it will not be sent to the person off shift in the middle of the night.
+Besides, email, SMS, and push notifications with on-call scheduling ensure your team will never miss an important signal — and it will not be sent to the person off shift in the middle of the night.
 Alert grouping into Slack threads allows categorizing similar alerts to reduce noise while keeping track of every notification.
 Escalations ensure the alerts are acknowledged and handled by relevant team members as fast as possible.